naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_emnlp19/care_emnlp19/README.md

     author = {Gupta, Swapnil  and
       Kenkre, Sreyash  and
       Talukdar, Partha},
-    booktitle = {Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP))}, pages = {378--388},
+    booktitle = {Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, pages = {378--388},
     year = {2019}
 }